kimbjerge/MCC24-trap/README.md

 ### Insect order and species classifier files ###

-The directories ami, common and ml is code copied and modified from:
+The directories ami, common and ml contains code copied and modified from:

 https://github.com/RolnickLab/ami-data-companion